faridaCH/OfferTechnicalTest2/README.md

 For this test, the API must be running and Postman used to send Post/Get message.
 A collection of Postman request is present within the Tests Postman folder.
 Within this collection, the requests are separated in three:
+####Swagger Documentation
+ the swagger documentation is contained in the url : http://localhost:8080/swagger-ui.html